draialexis/dice_console/README.md

 [![Technical Debt](https://codefirst.iut.uca.fr/sonar/api/project_badges/measure?project=dice-app&metric=sqale_index&token=bf024850973b7556eef0b981a1b838867848005c)](https://codefirst.iut.uca.fr/sonar/dashboard?id=dice-app)
 [![Vulnerabilities](https://codefirst.iut.uca.fr/sonar/api/project_badges/measure?project=dice-app&metric=vulnerabilities&token=bf024850973b7556eef0b981a1b838867848005c)](https://codefirst.iut.uca.fr/sonar/dashboard?id=dice-app)
 # dice_app: the die throwing app

+## To use the app

+TLDR: you can't really

+Open the *DiceApp* solution and navigate to the *App* project.
+The *Program.cs* file has a `Main()` method that can be launched.
+It will soon be able to load a stub.
+Then you will be able to play a console prototype / perform functional tests.
+But it isn't ready yet.

 ## To contribute (workflow)

 We are using the feature branch workflow ([details here](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow), or see the summary below)

 ### 1 - Sync with the remote

 Make sure you're working with the latest version of the project
 ```
 git checkout main
 git fetch origin
 git reset --hard origin/main
 ```

 ### 2 - Create a new branch

 Give your new branch a name referring to an issue (or maybe a group of similar issues)
 ```
 git checkout -b new-feature